 Dr. Jong Kim, Chief Medical Health Officer

 Dr. Kim is a specialist in public health and preventive medicine.
-In his role as acting Chief Medical Health Officer, he advises the NH executive and the Board on issues of public health relevant to populations in northern BC.
+In his role as Chief Medical Health Officer, he advises the NH executive and the Board on issues of public health relevant to populations in northern BC.
 Dr. Kim holds a Bachelor of Health Sciences and a Bachelor of Arts (Economics) from McMaster University.
 He obtained his Medical Degree from Queen’s University and a Masters of Community Health Science from the University of Calgary.

 He completed his residency training in Public Health and Preventive Medicine at the University of Calgary and is a Fellow of the Royal College in that specialty.
 He lives in Fort St John.